wozimu/Go-Sync/README.md

 # ENGLISH
-# Google Contacts and Calendar Sync Adapters for use with MicroG
+# Google Contacts and Calendar Sync Adapters for use with MicroG / GApps Zip non-bundled with GApps Sync Adapters Apps.

 This is a Magisk module that contains the required files to be able to sync your Contacts and Calendar from your Google accounts data sync to your device.